Where can I download the latest version of TunnelBear?

 Try switching the IP you're connected to

 It is possible that a couple of our IP addresses are inevitably blocked by a specific website or service.
-We recommend to try toggling TunnelBear OFF and back ON again, or selecting another tunnel location, in order to get a different IP address.
+We recommend selecting another tunnel location, then switching back in order to get a different IP address.

 Clear your browser’s cache and cookies

 It's possible that your cache/cookies might have some old location information stored in them that the website/service is able to pick up.
 For instructions on how to clear your cache/cookies, select the relevant browser: Chrome, Firefox, Safari (on Mac), Safari (on iOS), Internet Explorer, and Opera

 Most mainstream browsers provide location tracking in order to approximate your exact location regardless of IP address.
 Try disabling these services in your browser.
 To disable browser tracking, please select the browser you use: Chrome, Firefox, Safari, and Opera